Perimenopause, Menopause, and the Lindora Program

 While menopause is one of life’s natural progressions, its onset can evoke a variety of emotions for women.
 For some, menopause is the welcomed, long-awaited freedom from menstruation.
 It can be a time of renewal, regeneration, and revival.
 For others, menopause can be physically and emotionally challenging.
 It is important that women understand how to take care of themselves during this transition.

-Perimenopause is the period of gradual hormonal and physical changes (beginning to occur in women at about the age of 35) that leads to menopause.
+Perimenopause is the period of gradual hormonal and physical changes that leads to menopause.
 Menopause can be a gradual or abrupt process and occurs when the ovaries stop releasing eggs.
 The average age of menopause is 51, but varies with each person.
 Usually the diagnosis is based on reported symptoms.
 Blood tests to check hormone levels may be beneficial but difficult to evaluate due to fluctuations in the hormone state during the perimenopausal period.
 Your doctor may do several tests at different times to compare the results.
 A woman is said to be in menopause after one year of absent periods.

 Symptoms of menopause may include: